Skip to contents

 You can also align separate equations relative to some symbol like an = sign to show separate steps of re-expression, using the option Eqn(..., align=TRUE).
 Alignment points are marked by & in LaTeX.

-Show the singular value decomposition again, but now as two separate equations aligned after the = sign.
-Note the locations of the & operator for alignment, specified as the left-hand side (lhs) of the second equation.
+Below we show the singular value decomposition again, but now as two separate equations aligned after the = sign.
+Note the locations of the & operator for alignment, specified as the left-hand side (lhs) of the second equation: You get the most pleasing result by placing the & before the symbol to be aligned at, e.g, use & = or & +.

 Eqn("\\mathbf{X} & = \\mathbf{U} \\mathbf{\\Lambda} \\mathbf{V}^\\top",